 5. Do Lots Of Research & Ignore Popular Opinion

-If I’d have a Lev for the amount of times I’ve been told something isn’t possible or I should just accept what the locals do, I’d be rolling in Levs.
+If I’d have a Lev for the number of times I’ve been told something isn’t possible or I should just accept what the locals do, I’d be rolling in Levs.
 The most common was around our heating system and the locals (and local immigrants) telling me I should just have a petchka.
-I didn’t want a petchka; they’re not cost efficient; they’re not environmentally friendly and our house wouldn’t allow the space for one and plus I detest the smoke they billow out every time you open them..
+I didn’t want a petchka; they’re not cost-efficient; they’re not environmentally friendly and our house wouldn’t allow the space for one and plus I detest the smoke they billow out every time you open them..
 Even pellet systems are not that good but everybody told me to get a petchka because that’s what everybody does and it’s been that way for hundreds of years.
 Yawn!
 It’s of little wonder progress is slow here.

-Eventually we’ve opted for a very modern system; an air to water system.
+Eventually, we’ve opted for a very modern system; an air to water system.
 Most people have never heard of it and therefore dismiss it out of hand.
 However, we did meet a Bulgarian in our local area who had one.
 He’d bought it in Sofia after growing frustrated with local tradesmen telling him it would never work and was a silly idea.
 Not only does it work, it’s more efficient than wood and cheaper to run.

 You’ll need to become a master of research and not just page one of Google.
 I recommend collating all of your ideas on Pinterest and persevering with your own ideas and needs.
-There are lots of options out there, you just need to look for them and have conviction to implement them.
+There are lots of options out there, you just need to look for them and have the conviction to implement them.